 Definitions are important.
 It’s something you learn right off the bat in debate classes.
 You must define your terms.
 Some words have universally accepted definitions, but for some words, the definition changes depending on the situation or the individual.

-When I went off to college, I had a vague notion that I wanted to “be successful”— both during my college years and afterwards.
+When I went off to college, I had a vague notion that I wanted to “be successful”— both during my college years and afterward.

 Unfortunately, I had not taken the time to define that notion, and I really didn’t have the slightest idea what that meant to me, except I was pretty sure it included making straight As like I had done throughout most of my previous school years.